freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 530.1

-Cool. `grep` can use regular expressions, too.
+It's showing the line number of each match it found. `grep` can use regular expressions, too.
 Enter the previous command, but change the pattern to `meow[a-z]*` to see all words that start with `meow`.

 #### HINTS